 How to Prepare Your Site for Hurricane Season

 The Atlantic Hurricane Season starts on June 1 and ends on November 30.
-Each year forecasters make their predictions about the severity the upcoming storm season.
-Find out what forecasters predict and how to be prepared when the storms come.
+Each year forecasters make their predictions about the severity of the upcoming storm season.
+Find out what forecasters are predicting for the 2024 season and how to prepare your construction sites accordingly.

 Heed the experts’ predictions and have a plan of action.
 Now is the time to check (or create!) a severe storm plan for your construction site.